garrandall/popular-music-data/tracks/the-actual-all-city.md

 Sophisticato, strictly for the cargo, gems sparkle, new wave El DeMarco, I play my part though, the city hot though "CREW"

-"don't get it wrong...comin' through with the crew..."
+"don't get it wrong... comin' through with the crew..."

-Verse 4:

 Yo, I'm certified raw, you heard of me before
 Verbally I'm bringin war to those who wanna murder me